OmniSharp/omnisharp-emacs/README.md

       (fast).
     * Go to definition of a member in the current type with [ido-mode][] (likewise fast :)).
+    * Go to region / endregion in current file
 * Rename the current symbol and all references to it
 * Solution manipulation
     * Add/remove the current file